AlCrispy/Nexus-of-Fate/README.md

 # Nexus-of-Fate
-Free, open to use rule for GDR games
+Free, open to use rules for GDR games